The Small Hand Piano Technique Guide includes tips and tricks for developing healthy technique so you can struggle less and enjoy playing piano more.

 This guide dives into the science of variable practice and includes a chart of over 50 different practice strategies.

-This lesson explores all the ways we can turn from a pseudo side lying position.
+This lesson explores all the ways we can turn from a side lying position.

 Read moreMovement Class